AlexBlaylock/seo-challenge1/README.md

+References used to help me with my code: https://www.washington.edu/accesscomputing/webd2/student/unit2/common_tags.html I used reference code to double check and compare my code, making sure that the code given had same/similar values for text size and etc.
-References used to help me with my code: https://www.washington.edu/accesscomputing/webd2/student/unit2/common_tags.html For my href fix on 20, 23, 26, I used the reference code.
+For my href fix on 20, 23, 26, I used the reference code.

 Screenshot of my page: